NetSparkleUpdater/NetSparkle/README.md

 Nope.
 You can just reference the core library and handle everything yourself, including any custom UI.
 Check out the code samples for an example of doing that!

+### How do I make my .NET Framework WinForms app high DPI aware?

+See #238 [and this documentation](https://docs.microsoft.com/en-us/dotnet/desktop/winforms/high-dpi-support-in-windows-forms?view=netframeworkdesktop-4.8#configuring-your-windows-forms-app-for-high-dpi-support) for the fix for making this work on the sample application.
+Basically, you need to use an app config file and manifest file to let Windows know that your application is DPI-aware.
+If that doesn't work for you, try some of the tips at [this SO post](https://stackoverflow.com/questions/4075802/creating-a-dpi-aware-application).

 ### NuGet has lots of packages when I search for "NetSparkle", which one do I use?

 `NetSparkleUpdater.SparkleUpdater` is the right package if you want the library with no built-in UI.
 Otherwise, use `NetSparkleUpdater.UI.{YourChoiceOfUI}`, which will give you a built-in UI and the core library.
 Previous to 2.0, the UI libraries reference `NetSparkle.New`, which is now deprecated.